twolodzko/se/README.md

 * Using [Rust's Regex] regular expression syntax, including the syntax for flags e.g. `/(?i)regex/` is used instead of `/regex/i`.
 The flags can be used in matches as well as substitutions.
+With `(?x)` flag it is possible to write regular expressions in [verbose mode], which can include comments.
 * Using `$N` for substitutions instead of `\N`.
 * Not using the command groups syntax `{ cmd1 ; cmd2 ; ... }`,
   but instead reading commands directly e.g. `=p` (actually `=np`, see above) is equivalent to `{ = ; p }` in `sed`.